Attack victims came from around world to celebrate Barcelona

 Bruno Gulotta, 35, Italy

-A father from Legnano in northern Italy is being praised as a hero who protected his children during an attack in Barcelona.
+A father from Legnano in northern Italy is being praised as a hero who protected his children during the Barcelona attack.

 Bruno said he spoke to Gulotta's wife, Martina, and she told him her husband had been holding the 6-year-old's hand on the tourist-thronged avenue in Barcelona when "the van appeared suddenly."